 Educational Coordinators are certificated teachers that are contracted to work with Big PLANS.
 Educational Coordinators coordinate the communication between all team members and their responsibilities include:

 - writing and updating IPPs as well as scheduling and hosting the IPP meetings;

-  - providing mentorship and support for CDSs with respect to working in the classroom;
+- providing mentorship and support for CDSs concerning working in the classroom;

 - writing lesson plans for CDSs for Individual Education Hours and ensuring CDSs have the materials required to carry out these plans;